Happy National Farmer’s Day to America’s Chicken Farmers

 Chicken Farming Doesn’t Stop Even in Times of Crisis

-Chicken farmers have done what it takes to provide food for Americans during the COVID-19 pandemic.
+Chicken farmers did what it took to provide food for Americans during the COVID-19 pandemic.
 There is no virtual or remote option for farmers who raise broiler chickens, meaning they are out there every day to tend to their flock and feed families.
-Farmers are part of the essential workforce and we are grateful for their commitment during this time.

 Chicken Farmers’ #1 Priority is the Health of their Flock